Koji Uehara: International career

 Uehara participated in international events since he was in University, he also participated in the Olympic Games twice, as well as the first World Baseball Classic, and participated in Asian Baseball Championships.
 He has 12 wins and 2 saves, without a loss in his 25 appearances from the above events.

 He was a member of the Japanese national baseball team which competed in the 2004 Olympic Games in Athens.
 The team eventually won the bronze medal.

 In 2006, he joined Team Japan for the World Baseball Classic and earned 2 wins, improving his unbeaten record in international competition (including amateur appearances) to 12 wins in 21 appearances.
 In the World Baseball Classic, Japan beat Cuba to win the championship; Uehara led the tournament with 16 strikeouts.
 He was a closer in 2007 Asian Baseball Championships, played in two games and earned his first international save against Korea.

 Uehara moved to another team in April 2008.
 He remained in the 39-out-of-77 men candidate list towards the Beijing Olympics in late June, and was selected to the final 24-men list in mid-July.
 He was expected to be a setup pitcher before the Olympic Games, but he appeared as a closer in his first appearance against Chinese Taipei, pitching a shutout inning without yielding a hit, as his team won 6–1.
 He earned his first Olympic save against Canada, holding a 1–0 victory two days later.
 Japan finished fourth in the Games.
 Uehara chose not to participate in the 2009 World Baseball Classic.

-Personal
+Personal life

 Uehara is a friend of former MLB pitcher Roger Clemens; they first met when Clemens visited Japan in 2004 MLB Japan All-Star Series.
 MLB.com featured a video in which Clemens gave Uehara a signed, game-used glove.

 Uehara married his wife, Miho, in 2004.
 During his MLB career, Uehara lived with his family in Baltimore, where he said there were better educational opportunities for his son, Kazuma.